 - Passive House certification with on-site renewables

 The inversion index suggests that the other cities in Utah most in need of adopting similar energy consumption standards are Provo, Ogden, Brigham City, Vernal, and Tooele.
+However, following public guidelines on energy isn’t the only reward people who go solar can expect.
+Take Wayne Sumner, for instance, who reveals ‘It feels good to be doing something good for not just me, but the world as well.”

 1. Ozone and Particulate Matter Remain Primary Utah Pollutants